GridGain-Demos/ignite-kubernetes-essentials-training/README.md

-# Project Template for the Apache Ignite and Kubernetes Training Course
+# Apache Ignite and Kubernetes Training Course

 This project is used for hands-on exercises of the [Apache Ignite and Kubernetes: Deployment and Orchestration Strategies](https://www.gridgain.com/products/services/training/apache-ignite-and-kubernetes-deployment-and-orchestration-strategies)